25prabhu10/notes/docs/Concepts/AWS/AWS_EC2.md

    @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
    @         WARNING: UNPROTECTED PRIVATE KEY FILE!          @
    @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-   Permissions 0644 for '../Documents/AWS/EC2Tutorial.pem' are too open.
-   It is required that your private key files are NOT accessible by others.
-   This private key will be ignored.
+   Permissions 0644 for '../Documents/AWS/EC2Tutorial.pem' are too open It is required that your private key files are NOT accessible by others This private key will be ignored
    ...
    ```